Best Practices for Spatial Event Payload Schemas

-Spatial event payloads degrade when transport concerns bleed into geometric data.
+Spatial event payloads break down in production when transport concerns bleed into geometric data.
 A resilient schema isolates five distinct domains:

-1. Geometry & Projection: Default to WGS84 (EPSG:4326) with explicit [longitude, latitude] ordering.
-Always include a crs string, even when using the default, and never rely on implicit axis ordering.
-The RFC 7946 GeoJSON specification mandates this ordering to prevent coordinate inversion across parsers.
+1. Geometry and projection.
+Default to WGS84 (EPSG:4326) with explicit [longitude, latitude] ordering.
+Always include a crs string even when using the default, and never rely on implicit axis ordering.
+The RFC 7946 GeoJSON specification mandates longitude-first ordering to prevent coordinate inversion across parsers.
+For payloads mixing projections, apply CRS normalization before serialization.

-2. Bounding Box (bbox): Require a fixed 4-element array [min_lon, min_lat, max_lon, max_lat].
-Consumers leverage this for rapid spatial indexing, tile routing, and bounding-box intersection tests without deserializing full coordinate arrays.
+2. Bounding box (bbox).
+Require a fixed 4-element array [min_lon, min_lat, max_lon, max_lat].
+Consumers use this for rapid spatial indexing, tile routing, and bounding-box intersection tests without deserializing full coordinate arrays — essential for the sub-millisecond routing decisions described in Tile Update Event Pipelines.

-3. Temporal & Versioning: Include event_time (ISO 8601 UTC), schema_version, and update_operation (insert, update, delete).
+3. Temporal and versioning.
+Include event_time (ISO 8601 UTC), schema_version, and update_operation (insert, update, delete).
 This enables idempotent replay, out-of-order event handling, and schema drift detection.
+Pair these fields with a deterministic idempotency key as described in Event Key Generation for Spatial Data.

-5. Precision Control: Cap coordinate precision at 6–8 decimal places (~1–10 cm accuracy).
+5. Precision control.
+Cap coordinate precision at 6–8 decimal places (~1–10 cm accuracy on WGS84).
 Excess precision inflates JSON payloads, increases network latency, and triggers unnecessary tile cache invalidations when floating-point noise shifts coordinates by sub-millimeter margins.

-The following Pydantic v2 model enforces strict GeoJSON validation, auto-computes fallback bounding boxes, and serializes to a CloudEvents-compatible envelope.
-It replaces implicit type coercion with explicit validation gates.
+The Pydantic v2 model below enforces strict GeoJSON validation, auto-computes fallback bounding boxes from any geometry type, and serializes to a CloudEvents v1.0 envelope.
+It rejects invalid payloads at the class boundary rather than letting errors propagate into consumer workers.

 python